COVIDExposureIndices/COVIDExposureIndices/README.md

 The paper describes properties of smartphone data, compares the residential distribution and movement patterns of devices to those in traditional data sources, and discusses potential measurement issues that arise in the context of the ongoing pandemic.

 We thank Drew Breunig, Nicholas Sheilas, Stephanie Smiley, Elizabeth Cutrone, and the team at PlaceIQ for their ongoing help.
-This data release was approved by the University of California, Berkeley Office for Protection of Human Subjects under CPHS Protocol No 2018-05-11122.
+This data release was approved by the University of California, Berkeley Office for Protection of Human Subjects under CPHS Protocol No 2018-05-11122 and the University of Chicago Institutional Review Board under protocol IRB20-0967.

 ## Data description